julien-amar/hacking-journey/0x0B - x86 vs x64/README.md

 ## Binary comparer

-A binary comparer script is provided in this repository, to use it you must install `libc6-dev-i386` to make sure the program you compile will be able to be built in both x86 & x64.
+A binary comparer script is provided in this repository, to use it you must install `libc6-dev-i386` to be able to compile your source code for both x86 & x64 architectures.

 In order to run this script, you have to provide both the source file you want to compile and the function name you want to compare: